flyway/flywaydb.org/_posts/2020-05-18-Using-git-hooks-to-catch-common-migration-errors.md

 ## Problem two: Ordering conflicts

-So you decide to sidestep the above problem by agreeing in advance that you will write script `V5.sql` and your colleague will write `V6.sql`.
+So you decide to sidestep the above problem by agreeing in advance that you will write script `V5__MyNewColumn.sql` and your colleague will write `V6__MyNewTable.sql`.
 You add your new column to the database in your script, and once again all is good.
 However, your colleague working on his local branch can't see your change and he adds some SQL in his script that depends on the old definition of the table you've altered - for example an `INSERT INTO ...` which fails to specify a value for your new column.
 Once again, as far as he's concerned, all appears good too.
-But when the scripts are run, his script will fail.
+But when the scripts are merged and run, his script will fail.

 ## Problem three: Timing